georgemarselis-nvi/libcertstore/README.md

 ```
 certstored (daemon, optional — future)
     │
+    ├── Certificate proxy: brokers requests to local or remote CA backends
+    │       clients request certs from certstored; certstored handles CA selection
+    │       clients do not need to know or care which CA is used
+    ├── Signed delivery: certstored signs all cert deliveries with its own key
+    │       clients verify the signature before accepting — prevents MITM substitution
     ├── D-Bus API for local queries
     ├── Network certificate delivery (Kerberos, mTLS)
     ├── Pull model (default): clients request certs from the daemon